 “It’s full steam ahead for every child in this vital program,” she says.
 “They are learning to care for each other, solve problems collaboratively, and be agents of change in their communities.”

-Help us bring Club STEAM to more Boys & Girls Clubs!
+Help us bring ROM In My Backyard to more Boys & Girls Clubs!
 To learn more about how you can support this program, please contact Kathryn De Carlo at email@example.com or 416.586.5745.